Written by: A O’Neill, Licensed Pest Management Professional

-The brown-banded cockroach is not like the other species of cockroaches that you might find in your home, such as the American roach, that needs to live near water and food sources.
+The brown-banded cockroach is not like the other species of cockroach that you might find in your home, such as the American roach, which needs to live near water and food sources.
 This roach prefers warm and drier locations and will usually be found higher up in a room.

 The brown-banded can be found behind moldings and pictures on the walls, in closets, computers, and around the motors of appliances like the refrigerator.
 They can also be found under and inside of upholstered furniture, which is why they are also known as the ‘furniture cockroach‘.